Michigan vs. Maryland NCAA Football Odds, Plays and Insights | November 20, 2021

 - Maryland has three wins against the spread in 10 games this year.

-- Maryland's games this season have hit the over on five of 10 set point totals (50%).
+- Maryland's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

 - When Maryland records more than 16.1 points, it is 3-4 against the spread and 5-2 overall.

-- Maryland is 3-5 against the spread and 5-3 overall when the team picks up over 301.5 yards.
+- Maryland is 3-5 against the spread and 5-3 overall when the team piles up over 301.5 yards.

 - The Terrapins have turned the ball over two more times (16 total) than the Wolverines have forced a turnover (14) this season.